We love the HTC One even after eight months, so the prospect of having even more One in our palms made the Stuff team downright giddy with excitement.

 Design and Build – Mad Max

 Every smartphone apart from the iPhone seems to be getting the Violet Beauregarde treatment this year.
-Only instead of turning blue, the Max has just morphed into a fatter, heavier version of the One.
+Only instead of turning blue (it already did that) the Max has just morphed into a fatter, heavier version of the One.

 Don't get us wrong, to the untrained eye it looks like a straightforwardly bigger version of HTC's 4.7in flagship.
 But we've been poring over handsets long enough to flinch ever so slightly at the white polycarbonate trim (seen first on the HTC One Mini) around the Max's edges and nod in appreciation over the new power button placement halfway up the right hand side (the IR blaster stays put on top).
 There are also three pogo pins near to the bottom of the right-hand edge on the back that connect it to an extra power-packing Flip Case.